WSDOT-GIS/wsdot-gis.github.com/Python/pydev.md

 Pylint configuration
 --------------------

-Pylint will not recognize some arcpy classes or properties and you will need to modify the `generated-members` section of your `.pylintrc` file. ([Examples](https://github.com/search?utf8=%E2%9C%93&q=org%3AWSDOT-GIS+filename%3A.pylintrc+generated-members&type=Code))
+Pylint will not recognize some arcpy classes or properties and you will need to modify the `generated-members` section of your `.pylintrc` file. ([Examples][generated members example])

 Links
 -----